sukrucildirr/smc-inference-server/README.md

     pip install torch vllm llamppl fastapi uvicorn httpx numpy
     ```

+    OR

+    ```bash
+    pip install -r requirements.txt
+    ```

 ### Step-by-Step Deployment

-We recommend using Docker for a consistent and isolated environment.
+We recommend using Docker for a consistent and isolated environment and to avoid dependency issues if running the inference server.
+For demo examples and exploration use pip install with a virtualenv.

 1.  **Build the Docker Image**:
     First, build the Docker image for your SMC Inference Server.
 This command compiles the necessary dependencies and sets up your environment.